Keymasterkid/CrashWatch/README.md

 - Automatic command registration for new servers
 - Offline time tracking and recovery
 - Graceful shutdown handling
+- Database support (SQLite or JSON)
+- Automatic migration from JSON to SQLite
+- Rate limiting to prevent abuse
+- Better error handling and recovery
+- Database health monitoring
+- Connection pooling and retry mechanism

 ## Required Permissions